andrealbinop/fitnesse-selenium-slim/README.md

 **Known limitations:**

 * If a [dialog is present the screenshot action will fail, throwing UnhandledAlertException](https://code.google.com/p/selenium/issues/detail?id=4412).
-* If an action preceding the screenshot fails and **[stop test on first failure](http://andreptb.github.io/fitnesse-selenium-slim/apidocs/com/github/andreptb/fitnesse/SeleniumFixture.html#stopTestOnFirstFailure-java.lang.String-)** is enabled, screenshot action will also be aborted.
+* If an action preceding the screenshot fails and **[stop test on first failure](http://andreptb.github.io/fitnesse-selenium-slim/apidocs/com/github/andreptb/fitnesse/SeleniumFixture.html#stopTestOnFirstFailure-java.lang.String-)** is enabled, subsequent screenshot actions will also be aborted.

 #### Wait behavior